 Identify and implement additional features that may help improve planning tasks and operational response to vessels crossing geofences.
 For example, detect vessels that are approaching (i.e., likely to cross if the vessel doesn’t change heading), but have not yet crossed a geofence.
 Use color to show when a vessel is approaching (yellow)/crossing a geofence (red) so that operators can instantly see the geofence and vessel that is approaching/crossing.
 This will allow less clutter on the CG OneView operational picture.

-Operators and planners need to share geofences within their and across commands.
+Operators and planners need to share geofences within and across commands, or change ownership of the geofence.

 It may be necessary to provide a historical record of a geofence violation for law enforcement reasons.